sandragodinhosilva/melange/docs/setup.md

 To install conda, follow the instructions in conda documentation: [Conda](https://conda.io/docs/).
 Most people would probably want to install [Miniconda](https://conda.io/miniconda.html).

-If you haven't done it already you need to configure conda with the bioconda-channel and the conda-forge channel.
-This are sources for packages beyond the default one:
+If you haven't done it already you need to configure conda with the bioconda-channel and the conda-forge channel:

     conda config --add channels defaults
     conda config --add channels bioconda